LostKobrakai/Migrations/README.md

    \/__/     \/__/     \/__/     \|__|     \/__/               \/__/
 </pre>

-Migrations is a module to manage migration files, which in themselves allow you to handle all the development steps affecting the ProcessWire database across multiple enviroments.
-Be it a simple local development and online live environment by a single developer or multiple developers working in a team with multiple server enviroments to go through before shipping.
+Migrations is a module to manage migration files, which in themselves allow you to handle all the development steps, which affect the ProcessWire database, across multiple enviroments.
+Be it a simple local development and online live environment by a single developer or multiple developers working in a team with multiple server environments to go through before shipping.

-Migration files are simple small class files, which utilize the  [ProcessWire API](https://processwire.com/api/ref/) to run any changes affecting the database.
+Migration files are simple small class files, which utilize the [ProcessWire API](https://processwire.com/api/ref/) to run any database affecting changes.
 It's not as nice as using the Admin UI directly, but certainly better than trying to migrate changes manually &ndash; possibly weeks after adding the changes.

+They are NOT database migrations like you might know them from frameworks like Laravel or Ruby on Rails.
+Those files won't setup any database tables or change table column types.
+It's about recreating what normally would be done via the backend UI.
+Creating a field, removing a field from a template, installing a module and so on.

 For more information on the module please visit: https://lostkobrakai.github.io/Migrations/
 Snippets using the module: https://github.com/LostKobrakai/MigrationSnippets